devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/maturity-level-0.md

 - The "Risk Manager" is aware that all software have security vulnerabilities, and that the related risks should be minimized
-- Knowing the risk appetite XXXXXX
+- Knowing the risk appetite helps the organization align its security efforts with its overall strategic goals
 - Resources must be allocated to improve security and to avoid, detect and fix vulnerabilities
 - Management can perform well informed risk decisions